+Date.

+Social Security or other identifying number Signature of Assignee

+Purchase Price including commissions, if any Name and Address of Assignee

+Type of Entity (check one):

+[] Individual [] Partnership [] Corporation

+[] Trust [] Other (specify)

+Nationality (check one):

+[] U.S. Citizen, Resident or Domestic Entity

+[] Foreign Corporation [] Non-resident Alien

+If the U.S. Citizen Pecident or Democtic Entity having checked the

-Date Social Security or of her identifying number of f Assignee Signatur e of Assi ignee Purchase Price ncluding commissions, if any i Name and Ad dress of Assigne Type of Entity (check one): $[]$ Individual [] Partnership [] Corp ooration [] Trust $[]$ Other (specify) Nationality (check or ne): $[]$ U.S. Citizen, Resident or Domestic Enti ity [] Foreign Corpor ation [] Non-resident A Alien If the U.S. Citize en, Resident or Domestic E Entity box is checked, the following certification must be completed.
+If the U.S. Citizen, Resident or Domestic Entity box is checked, the following certification must be completed.